 Students who work with me undertake projects that typically focus on the development of social-cognitive skills with a broad view on their possible role in young children’s attainment and transmission of culturally bound behaviours.

 Some broad project ideas for 2014 include (but are not limited to):

 My research uses both survey and experimental approaches to explore interdisciplinary questions fundamental to management, public policy, criminology, and/or social behaviour more broadly.
-Specific areas of focus in my research that may be suitable for an honours project include (but are not necessarily limited to):
+This year I am seeking one student whose specific area of focus will be on the (in)effectiveness of intergroup apologies in promoting forgiveness and reconciliation in the aftermath of group conflicts.

-Further details/information can be found on my staff website:
+Further details/information about me and my research can be found on my staff website:

 2) work on a ready-made experimental project.
 There is scope for the student to contribute to the design of these ready-made projects.
 For more details, see below.